Julie Fowlis: Early life

-Fowlis grew up on North Uist, an island in the Outer Hebrides, in a Gaelic-speaking community.
-Her mother was a Gaelic-speaking islander from a family of fishermen and crofters which originated on the remote island of Heisgeir, while her father hailed originally from Pitlochry on mainland Scotland.
+Fowlis was born and grew up on North Uist, an island in the Outer Hebrides, in a Gaelic-speaking community.
+Her mother was a Gaelic-speaking islander from a family of fishermen and crofters which originated on the island of Heisgeir, while her father was originally from Pitlochry on mainland Scotland.
 Her parents ran a hotel for many years on North Uist.
 She moved with her parents to Ross-shire on the mainland when she was 15 years old after her father took a new job.
 The family lived in Strathpeffer and Fowlis finished her secondary education at Dingwall Academy.
-She then attended the University of Strathclyde in Glasgow and studied the oboe and the English horn, earning a B.A. in Applied Music in 2000.
-After university Fowlis attended the Gaelic-language college Sabhal Mòr Ostaig on the Isle of Skye to improve her Gaelic and formally study traditional Scottish music.
-Following that she returned to Ross-shire, taking a job with the organisation Fèis Rois in Dingwall as music development officer between 2001 and 2004.
+She attended the University of Strathclyde in Glasgow and studied the oboe and the English horn.
+She graduated in 2000 with a BA in Applied Music.
+After university, Fowlis attended the Gaelic language college Sabhal Mòr Ostaig on the Isle of Skye to improve her Gaelic and formally study traditional Scottish music.
+After completing her studies on Skye she returned to Ross-shire.
+From 2001-2004, she was music development officer at the Gaelic language and culture organisation Fèis Rois in Dingwall.